MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/combo-box.md

 ### Item selection

-Like ListView and GridView, ComboBox is derived from [Selector](/uwp/api/windows.ui.xaml.controls.primitives.selector), so you can get the user’s selection in the same standard way.
+Like ListView and GridView, ComboBox is derived from [Selector](/uwp/api/windows.ui.xaml.controls.primitives.selector), so you can get the user's selection in the same standard way.

 You can get or set the combo box's selected item by using the [SelectedItem](/uwp/api/windows.ui.xaml.controls.primitives.selector.selecteditem) property, and get or set the index of the selected item by using the [SelectedIndex](/uwp/api/windows.ui.xaml.controls.primitives.selector.selectedindex) property.